 act impartially keeping in mind the interest of the company on priority basis;

-Commitment to the promotion of equal opportunities community cohesion and health andsafety in the workplace;
+- Commitment to the promotion of equal opportunities community cohesion and health andsafety in the workplace;

 7. INDEPENDENCE OF A DIRECTOR

-The Committee along with the Board regularly reviews the skill characteristicsrequired from the Board & Individual Directors.
-One of the prime objectives of thisexercise is to identify competency gaps in the Board and make suitable recommendations.The objective is to have a board of diverse background and experience in businesstechnology governance and areas that are relevant for the company.
+The Committee along with the Board regularly reviews the skill and characteristicsrequired from the Board & Individual Directors.
+One of the prime objectives of thisexercise is to identify competency gaps in the Board and make suitable recommendations.The objective is to have a Board of diverse background and experience in businesstechnology governance and areas that are relevant for the Company.

-Besides considering all other qualifications w.r.t to talent relevant professionalexperience proven track record of performance and achievement ethics and integrityability to bring in fresh and independent perspectives the Committee objectivelyevaluates whether an individual can dispassionately discharge the statutory functions of aDirector as enshrined in the Companies Act 2013 and Regulation 17 to 27 of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.
+Besides considering all other qualifications w.r.t to talent relevant professionalexperience proven track record of performance and achievement ethics and integrityability to bring in fresh and independent perspectives the Committee objectivelyevaluates whether an individual can dispassionately discharge the statutory functions of aDirector as enshrined in the Companies Act 2013 and Listing Regulations.

 8. BOARD DIVERSITY

 The Board shall consist of such number of Directors including at least one womanDirector as is necessary to effectively manage the Company of the size of Music BroadcastLimited.
-The Board shall have an appropriate combination of executive and IndependentDirectors.
+The Board shall have an optimum combination of Executive and IndependentDirectors.